-A Vermont high school that had to close due to chemical contamination reopened earlier this month in a unique new location — an old Macy's department store building in downtown Burlington.
+A Vermont high school that had to close due to chemical contamination reopened last year in a unique new location — an old Macy's department store building in downtown Burlington.

 “It was pretty devastating," McBride told TODAY Parents.
 "Forget all the work that had gone on in preparation for the year — we were also ready to have our kids back."